asm492/cloud2/xml/README.md

 <b>Publisher</b> parses string to JSON, JSON to XML.
 Sends XML payload to broker which converts to sting and inserts to DB.
-Subscriber receives data as string, parses string to JSON and displays.
+Subscribers receives data as string, parses string to JSON and displays.